What do people like (and dislike) about Panama City?

 When we asked expats and global nomads what they like and dislike about living in Panama City, they replied...

 "Expats and digital nomads in Panama City enjoy the city's vibrant culture, diverse cuisine, and friendly locals.
 They also appreciate the low cost of living, the warm climate, and the easy access to the rest of Central America.
 On the downside, some expats and digital nomads find the city to be overcrowded and polluted, and the infrastructure can be unreliable.
-Additionally, the language barrier can be a challenge for those who don't speak Spanish," said another in Panama City, Panama.
+Additionally, the language barrier can be a challenge for those who don't speak Spanish," commented one expat who made the move to Panama City, Panama.

 Connect